 We arrive to where the Dijara campsite is supposed to be, only there is nothing here.
 No reception, no fire pits, no toilets.
 A few small clearings indicate where the sites used to be.
 The unanimous decision is to charge back to the first campsite.
 This decision is a good one until we come to a fork in the road.

 “Left,” I shout, pretending to know my way around the labryinth.

 So left we go, down a straight sandy track that gets softer and softer.
 Johan accelerates more and more.
 The car is slowly biting in.
 We all hold our breath.
 The track only gets softer and we come to a stop.
 Bogged again, but thanks to me we are off the main track with little hope of rescue.

 All hands get to digging the car out.
 Until this point we had kept ourselves relatively clean but now our shirts are off and we’re down in the dirt shoveling the chassis free.
 Tom and I are working at one side, Johan and Harry on the other.
 Rat lends a hand where he can.
-If we were attractive men this would be a middle-aged woman’s wet dream.
+If we were attractive men this would be an outdoorsy woman’s wet dream.
 The full moon lights our predicament.
-We shove matts under the tyres.
+We shove mats under the tyres.
 Johan reverses out and just keeps going, gunning it all the way back to the fork.

 The four of us, left behind, huddle together.
 I’m brandishing the spade ready to spank any beast that dares attack us.
 Steadily we walk towards the car.
 As we get close we hear some rustling in the bushes a short distance away.
 The noise gets a little louder, the thing a little closer.
 We pick up the pace and whisper aggressively,